Maelkolb/Correspondence_Analysis_Munich_Special_Court/README.md

 ## How to cite

-If you use or refer to this visualization or the underlying analysis, please cite the source publication:
+If you use or refer to this visualization or the underlying analysis, please cite the source publication.

-> Gerstmeier, M., Ernst, M., Gassner, S., & Rehbein, M. (2026). *'State of emergency' and configuration of penal justice in terms of repression and ideology: Munich Special Court (1933–45) and its computational historical resumption* [Preprint].
-Preprints.org. https://doi.org/10.20944/preprints202604.1383.v1

 BibTeX: